zahraajamali/speech-scheduler/README.md

 # Piper Announce

-🎵 AI-powered announcement generator using Piper TTS and OpenAI GPT models with **automatic voice model downloads**.
+AI-powered announcement generator with **bundled Piper TTS** - no external dependencies required.

-## ✨ New in v1.2.2
+## New in v1.3.0 - Zero Configuration Setup

+- **Bundled Piper TTS**: No need to install Piper separately - it's included in the package
+- **One-Command Installation**: Just `npm install piper-announce` and you're ready to go
+- **Cross-Platform Support**: Works on Linux, macOS (Intel & Apple Silicon), and Windows
-- **🚀 Automatic Voice Downloads**: Voice models are now downloaded automatically during installation
+- **Automatic Downloads**: Voice models and binaries download automatically during installation
-- **📊 Progress Tracking**: See real-time download progress for each voice model
-- **🔍 Voice Status Checking**: Check which voices are available with built-in commands
-- **⚡ Smart Error Handling**: Helpful suggestions when voice models are missing
+- **No System Dependencies**: Everything you need is bundled in the package

 ## Features

 - **AI-Powered Text Generation**: Transform your ideas into polished announcements using OpenAI GPT
-- **High-Quality TTS**: Generate natural-sounding speech with Piper neural voices
+- **Bundled High-Quality TTS**: Generate natural-sounding speech with included Piper neural voices
 - **Multiple Languages**: Support for English, Spanish, and Catalan
 - **Voice Variety**: Male and female voices for each language
 - **Style Presets**: Choose from friendly, formal, urgent, or custom styles
 - **Audio Mastering**: Professional audio processing with normalization and filtering
 - **Multiple Formats**: Export to WAV, MP3, M4A, and Opus
-- **Automatic Setup**: Voice models download automatically on installation
+- **Zero Configuration**: Everything works out of the box

 ## Quick Start